Programie/SaveMyXP/README.md

 * Build the jar file using maven: *mvn clean package*

 **Note:** JDK 1.8 and Maven is required to build the project!

+## My other plugins

+You can find them on [my website](https://selfcoders.com/projects/minecraft-plugins).